Wacky-Mole/WackysDatabase/README.md

  <details><summary>Attack Components</summary>

   Probably have to move to wackymole.com due to character count 32,000 - but github has no restriction so post away

+  AEffects - VFX,SFX, FX currently in view only mode for only Hit_Effects, </br> There is Hit_Terrain_Effects, Start_Effect, Hold_Start_Effects, Trigger_Effect,Trail_Effect,Burst_Effect availble for both Primary and Secondary if people show interest.
  </details>

  Damage: dmg</br>